gitter-badger/ethvtx/rtfd/react.md

 * **ipfs_config**

 Configuration for the IPFS endpoint (without it, no connection will be made)

+* **backlink_config**

+An endpoint to connect the websocket backlink.
+You must configure it per network, and give an endpoint for the networks your app is going to use.

 **reducers_map**, **custom_state** , **ipfs_config** and **custom_sagas** are only forwarded to the [Vortex](/tutorial/#vortex) instance.